docker/docs/engine/security/https.md

 > **Note**: Replace all instances of `$HOST` in the following example with the
 > DNS name of your Docker daemon's host.

-First, on the **Docker daemon's host machine**, generate CA private and public keys:
+First, on the **Docker daemon's host machine**, generate CA private key:

     $ openssl genrsa -aes256 -out ca-key.pem 4096
     Generating RSA private key, 4096 bit long modulus